AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizescan.md

 >[!TIP]
 >
->If you have Acrobat Pro, run Optimize Scanned Documents in the Action Wizard tool to automate this process.
+>If you have Acrobat Pro (Premium or Studio), run Optimize Scanned Documents in the Action Wizard tool to automate this process.

 >[!VIDEO](https://video.tv.adobe.com/v/340823?quality=12&learn=on&hidetitle=true)